ameghana/CSC510-FALL23-P27/docs/Project1_Essay.md

            Here we are getting ERROR: upstream dependency conflict, so to resolve this, the below command is executed npm install --force

+      	   We may encounter this issue in MacOS:
+	  	ImportError: cannot import name 'NotRequired' from 'typing_extensions' 		(/Users/sravyakaranam/.pyenv/versions/3.9.2/lib/python3.9/site-packages/typing_extensions.py)

+	To resolve that, We have to execute: pip install typing_extensions==4.7.1 –upgrade

 14)npm run start